coalton-lang/coalton/docs/intro-to-coalton.md

       (True (show n)))))
 ```

-Coalton also has `unless` and `when` which work similary to their definitions in lisp.
+Coalton also has `coalton:unless` and `coalton:when` which work
+similary to their definitions in Lisp.
+We recommend only using these
+operators for conditionalizing stateful operations.

 ```
 (coalton-toplevel